Fill the blanks Exercise

 You can add text as a title or an introductory text that will appear on the home page of the exercise.

-If the user gets the right answer the first time they select it, it will count as a success and the answer will be marked with an OK icon and highlighted in green.
-In contrast, if the user gets it wrong, it will be highlighted in red and they will have the possibility of continuing to try other answers until they get the right one.
+If the user gets the right answer the first time they select it, it will count as a success and the answer will blink be highlighted in green.
+In contrast, if the user gets it wrong, it will shake be highlighted in red and they will have the possibility of continuing to try other answers until they get the right one.

 You can add an accompanying image to help in resolving the exercise.
 It will appear next to the text so that it can be consulted while the exercise is being done.